prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 So, the economy rewards these kinds of people with a lot of money.
 Who can take big risks and solve big problems.

 Maybe I am over-simplifying all this above, but that skill is not easy to learn.
-Hundreds of hurdles come in starting a company, in hiring talented people & to make them build products & in selling those products.
+Hundreds of problems come in starting a company, in hiring talented people & to make them build products & in selling those products.
 But whoever does that, the economy surely rewards them.

 Bigger the impact, bigger the reward.